 Installing the Oxenv virtual appliance

-This page shows a step-by-step procedure (with many screenshots) for installing the virtual appliance on Windows 11.
+This page shows a step-by-step procedure (with many screenshots) for installing a virtual appliance containing a small Linux environment using VirtualBox on Windows 11.
 The procedure for a Mac will not be much different.
 Parts of the procedure are labelled as Tasks 0, 1, 6 and 7 to match the steps in another set of instructions that describe various different options.

 Most modern machines should have enough processing power and RAM to run the virtual appliance comfortably.
 The default settings allocate it one processor core and 1024MB of RAM, and that makes it fit easily on a machine with 4GB of RAM installed.
 Installing all the software listed here will require about 20GB of hard disk space.
 Make sure that the main drive of your Windows machine has at least this much space free.
 You can do this by opening File Explorer and clicking on This PC in the left-hand pane.
 A thermometer display next to each disk drive shows how much space is free – in this case 126 GB.